SoftwareDesignLab/nvip-crawler/productnameextractor/README.md

 ## 4. Create a Configuration to run the Product Name Extractor (IntelliJ)

-> **NOTE:** Intellij does not read env.list files automatically, the contents of the patch finder env.list file can be copied directly into the menu shown in the image below.
+> **NOTE:** Intellij does not read env.list files automatically, the contents of the product name extactor env.list file can be copied directly into the menu shown in the image below.
 See **Environment Variables** for more information.
+Please ensure that the program is run with environment variables for your specific IDE/Docker configuration.
 >
+> Otherwise, default environment variables will be used but this may not be compatible with your setup.
+>
 > ![Screenshot](nvip_data/docs/configMenu.png)

-## 4. Install Docker and Build via Docker CLI
+## 4. Install Docker and Build via Docker CLI (REWORK TODO)

 #### Build Crawler Image
     $ docker build -t crawler .